PolygonTek/BlueshiftEngine/Build-Sample.md

-Select the platform from the `Project/Build Settings...` menu, set build folder  to `~/Document/BasicGameAnd (BasicGameIOS, BasicGameWin, ...)`.
+Select the platform from the `Project/Build Settings...` menu, set build folder  to `~/Document/BasicGameAnd` (`BasicGameIOS, BasicGameWin, ...`).

-When the project builds, the project folder opens automatically within the build folder `BasicGameAnd`.
+When the build is complete, the project folder opens automatically within the build folder `BasicGameAnd`.

 ## See also